chayagolo/snunit/README.md

 Thanks for watching:)

-To run this project - type in the terminal npm serve --ssl good luck
+To run this project - type in the terminal "ng serve --ssl" good luck